DETAILED ACTION

 Priority

-Additionally or Alternatively, if it is somehow determined that the instant specification provides inherent/implicit support for such simultaneous analysis (which the examiner does not concede), the provisional application 63/062118 does not provide sufficient support for the claimed “at least two photodetectors… each photodetector configured to receive the portion of light in a different selected wavelength band” and/or “a computing device configured to simultaneously analyze the optical data from each photodetector relative to characteristic criteria, and based on a comparison of the optical data to the characteristic criteria, determine whether the treatment target is a target material or a non- target material”.
-Therefore, the earliest possible effective filing date for the current application is 5/6/2021.
+It is noted that the provisional application 63/062118 does not provide sufficient support for the claimed “at least two photodetectors… each photodetector configured to receive the portion of light in a different selected wavelength band” and/or “a computing device configured to simultaneously analyze the optical data from each photodetector relative to characteristic criteria, and based on a comparison of the optical data to the characteristic criteria, determine whether the treatment target is a target material or a non- target material”.
+Therefore, the effective filing date for the current application is 5/6/2021.

 Claim Rejections - 35 USC § 112